randomnoun/sql-explainerator/README.md

  -c,--css <css>             alternate css file -s,--script <script>       alternate javascript file

-This command will convert a MySQL JSON execution plan to diagram form.
+This command will convert a MySQL JSON execution plan into an SVG diagram.
+There are two layout methods: 'workbench' which will try to mimic the diagrams generated from MySQL Workbench, or 'windowing', which also adds support for window functions.
+Or at least it will once I've written that bit.

-The execution plan can be supplied via stdin or --infile (1), or can be retrieved from a MySQL server (2).
+The execution plan can be supplied via stdin or --infile (Example 1), or can be retrieved from a MySQL server (Example 2).

-(1): When supplying the execution plan via stdin or --infile, use the JSON generated via the 'EXPLAIN FORMAT=JSON (query)' statement, e.g.
+Example 1: To generate the query plan JSON, execute an 'EXPLAIN FORMAT=JSON' statement:

   mysql --user=root --password=abc123 --silent --raw --skip-column-names \
     --execute "EXPLAIN FORMAT=JSON SELECT 1 FROM DUAL" sakila > plan.json

-to generate the query plan JSON, then
+then to generate the SVG diagram, supply this JSON as input to SqlExplaineratorCli:

   SqlExplaineratorCli --infile plan.json --outfile plan.svg
 or
   cat plan.json | SqlPlainToImageCli > plan.svg

-to generate the SVG diagram.

-(2) When supplying the SQL against a database instance, you must supply the connection string, username, password and sql, e.g.:
+Example 2: To generate the diagram from an SQL statement, you will need to also supply a JDBC connection string and any credentials required to connect, e.g.:

   SqlExplaineratorCli --jdbc jdbc:mysql://localhost/sakila --username root --password abc123 \
     --sql "SELECT 1 fROM DUAL" --outfile plan.svg